Ashlett/django-migrations-talk/README.md

 If you look at the commit history, it shows the 4 different ways of writing this migration that were shown during the talk: the obviously incorrect, the seemingly correct, the really correct and the optimal one.
-Fial version in directory `step4` is the last one.
+Final version in directory `step4` is the last one.